3-5 Park Street

 E. Chickering & Co., "One panoramic photo of Park St. Station, showing Park St. Church and State House in distance, Boston, Mass.," about 1903 (edited).
 Courtesy of Library of Congress, https://www.loc.gov/item/2007661060/.

-The Parkman Bandstand, built in 1912, would be left of the Boston Massacre Monument, outside the frame of this photo.
+To the left of the Boston Massacre Monument, outside the frame of this photo, would be the Parkman Bandstand, built in 1912.
 On Feb.
 24, 1919, during Pres.
-Wilson's visit to Boston, suffragists of the National Woman's Party demonstrated at the State House and burned the President's speech at the Parkman Bandstand.
+Wilson's visit to Boston, suffragists of the National Woman's Party demonstrated at the State House and burned a purported copy of the President's speech at the Parkman Bandstand.
 As many as 25 suffragists were arrested, and 19 were jailed.

 Marr, Thomas E., -1910.
 "Boston Common and Tremont Street," 1905, Boston Pictorial Archive, Boston Public Library, Digital Commonwealth, https://ark.digitalcommonwealth.org/ark:/50959/nv935h92d